trivialTZ/Lsst-Twilight-SNe/notebook/README.md

   (-12,  0): ["i","r","z","y"]
   ```

-  Only filters allowed by policy and present in `FILTERS` are considered. ``g``
+  Only filters allowed by policy and present in `FILTERS` are considered.
+There
-  is only considered when the Sun is below −15° and the 5σ depth minus target
+  are no additional band-specific bans; feasibility now follows the m5/SNR gate
-  magnitude exceeds a stricter margin.
+  described above.

 - **Slew model:**
   `SLEW_SMALL_DEG=3.5`, `SLEW_SMALL_TIME_S=4.0`, `SLEW_RATE_DEG_PER_S=5.25`, `SLEW_SETTLE_S=1.0` — a simple piecewise model with a constant small-slew time and a linear rate for larger moves.